-Having some sort of system to keep track of your credit cards can help in 2 major areas.
+Having some sort of system to keep track of your credit cards can help in two major areas.

 First, it helps you stay on top of which cards to use for specific purchases.
-Picking up some items at your local drugstore?
-It’ll pay to remember which credit card has a bonus on it this quarter!
+Picking up some items at your local supermarket?
+It’ll pay to remember which of the best grocery credit cards has a bonus on it this quarter.

 Secondly, keeping track of your credit card rewards helps ensure none of your hard-earned points will expire!
 You can keep a closer eye on your points balances to make sure your points are being properly credited to your account, and you can more quickly determine the best combination of miles and points for booking an award flight.

 Cards that offer rotating rewards categories are wonderful for folks willing to take the time to stay on top of the latest bonus information.
 But when you’re juggling multiple credit cards, it can be easy to forget what those bonus categories are.

 One simple solution?
 Write the bonus categories down on a piece of paper or sticky note and slap it on your credit card.
 It may not be the most elegant solution, but it’s a surefire way for you to make sure you’re always using the right card for every purchase.
 Trust me, your future self will thank you, especially once you’ve earned enough points for that next big trip of yours.

 AwardWallet for tracking your trips and loyalty accounts

 AwardWallet is, in my opinion, one of the best automated ways to keep track of your miles and points.
 It’s a central hub that connects to and monitors all of your loyalty accounts with various credit cards, airlines, and hotels.
 You can set it up to send you notifications when your points are set to expire, and you can also manage and track your travel plans!